Alain Prost: Renault (1981–1983)

 For Prost, his debut victory was memorable mostly for the change it made in his mindset.
 "Before, you thought you could do it," he said.
 "Now you know you can."
 Prost led from the start the next 5 races, and won two more races during the season, took his first pole position in Germany and finished on the podium every time he completed a race distance.
 He won again in Holland and Italy, and finished fifth in the Drivers' Championship, seven points behind champion Nelson Piquet.

 Prost won the first two Grands Prix of the 1982 season in South Africa, where Prost recovered from losing a wheel, and Brazil, where he finished 3rd but was awarded the win after Piquet (1st) and Keke Rosberg (2nd) were disqualified.
 He finished in the points on four other occasions, but did not win again.
 Despite retiring from seven races, Prost improved on his Drivers' Championship position, finishing in fourth, but with nine fewer points than the previous year.
 His relationship with Arnoux deteriorated further after the French Grand Prix.
 Prost believes that Arnoux, who won the race, went back on a pre-race agreement to support Prost during the race.
 His relationship with the French media was also poor.
 He has since commented that "When I went to Renault the journalists wrote good things about me, but by 1982 I had become the bad guy.
 I think, to be honest, I had made the mistake of winning!
 The French don't really like winners."
+He added that "It's hard to explain, but the French prefer martyrs who lose gloriously."

 In November 1982, three years before it became a round of the F1 World Championship, Prost, along with fellow F1 drivers Jacques Laffite and Nelson Piquet, made the trip to Melbourne, Australia to drive in the non-championship 1982 Australian Grand Prix at the short (1.609 km (1.000 mi)) Calder Park Raceway.
 Driving a Formula Pacific spec Ralt RT4 powered by a 1.6 litre Ford engine, Prost sat on pole for the race with a time of 39.18.
 He then led every lap to win what would be the first of 3 Australian Grand Prix wins.
 He finished 15.32 seconds clear of Laffite, with 1981 Australian Grand Prix winner, young Brazilian driver Roberto Moreno finishing third.